 Child theme from StudioPress: approx $60 – $150 (once off payment)

 If you decide to use a web designer, there will be added costs for this too.
-My costs range from $500 for a WordPress blog to $1800 for a deluxe WordPress site.
+My costs range from $500 for a WordPress template to $2000 for a deluxe WordPress site.
 You can view more packages that I offer here.

 Starting a WordPress blog may seem like an expensive process, but if you decide to do it all yourself, your initial costs will be your hosting and theme which, at most, will cost you $410 (and more often than not even less than this!) and then each year after that you will just need to renew your web hosting!